Wycliffe Bible Translators, Solomon Islands

 From 1986 to 2005 James and Karen lived and worked among the Sa’a people on the island of Small Malaita in the Solomon Islands in the South Pacific.
 They learned the Sa’a language and worked with national partners to translate the New Testament.
-Work on the Old Testament in the Sa’a language is continuing.
+Work on the Old Testament in the Sa’a language in continuing.
 From 2004-2008, James was the director of the Wycliffe group in the Solomons.
-After a couple of years of studies in the states on advanced linguistic degrees, the Ashleys returned to the Solomons, where they continue their work with Wycliffe Bible Translators and national partners.
+After a couple of years of studies in the States on advanced linguistic degrees, the Ashleys returned to the Solomons, where they continued their work with Wycliffe Bible Translators and national partners.
 Currently, they are back in the United States, waiting to get back to the Solomons, which has not allowed any entry into that country until a vaccine is developed for the Covid-19 virus.